Joe - So Lila did you finish studying the Computational Thinking vocabulary and use the Quizlet to help the us learn the vocabulary words?

 Lila - Uh no, not in this case!
 In computational thinking, it means to take a complex problem and break into smaller chunks.
 So yeah, when something dies it rots and breaks down which is why you thought it was the same thing.
 But no, in this case it means it is going to be simpler to solve the problem because we broke it down.

-Joe - So I have a big history report coming up.
+Joe - That's kind of like the 21things, where each Thing is broken down into smaller Quests isn't it?
+So I have a big history report coming up.
 Can I use decomposition to try and make it easier?

 Lila - You sure can!
 There are lots of things that you have to do to write the report right?
-You need to sit down and write down what you need to do to get the report done.
+You need to sit down and write down all the things you need to do to get the report done.

-Joe - What are some things that you think I have to do?
+Joe - What are some things that you wrote down?

-Joe - Wow, I did not think of all these things.
-It sounds like if I get more organized, it will be a lot easier to do my report.
+Joe - Wow, I didn't think of all those things.
+It sounds like if I get more organized like you, it will be a lot easier to do my report.

 Decomposition is the first component of computational thinking.
 You may have heard the word in reference to something dying or rotting.
 When something decomposes it does break down into something different.